amigo-ai/amigo-python-sdk/examples/README.md

 This folder contains small, readable examples for consuming the Amigo Python SDK.

-All examples share a single dependency installation from TestPyPI via `examples/requirements.txt`.
+All examples share an amigo_sdk dependency installation from PyPI via `examples/requirements.txt`.

 ## Setup